noahehall/theBookOfNoah/0current/systemdesign.md

 - organization architect: define how global infrastructure is divided and delegated to the teams within the business unit
   - enables connectivity between resources, applications, and workspaces by defining the APIs each one must expose, and sets organization-wide variables and policies

+- solutions architect (e.g. aws)
+  - architect solutions across a wide variety of business verticals and use cases -
 - application, resource and workspace owners:
   - responsibile for owning & managing each *thing*, e.g. the health/status, change lifecycle through dev, UAT, staging and production
   - main approver of changes to production within their domain